bob16795/markup/README.md

 ### more options

-added more options to the compiler like --appendyaml and --output.
+added more options to the compiler like --appendprop and --output.

 ### got readme up to date